Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing as a first step towards suicide prevention.

-If they've paused in their response, wait, they may not have finished speaking.
-It might take them some time to formulate what they are saying, or they may find it difficult to articulate what they're feeling.
+If they've paused in their response, wait; they may not have finished speaking.
+It might take them some time to formulate what they're saying or they may find it difficult to articulate what they're feeling.

-Through non-judgemental listening, you are allowing the person to relax into the conversation and to use it as a place to reflect or work through difficult emotions.
+Through non-judgemental listening, you're allowing the person to relax into the conversation and to use it as a place to reflect or work through difficult emotions.

 Use open questions

-Use open questions that need more than a yes/no answer, and follow up with questions like 'Tell me more'.
+Use open questions that need more than a yes or no answer, and follow up with questions like 'tell me more'.

 Avoid asking questions or saying something that closes down the conversation.
-Open-ended questions encourage them to talk, the conversation is a safe space that you are holding for them and nothing they say is right or wrong.
-Try asking, 'how are you feeling today?
+Open-ended questions encourage them to talk; the conversation is a safe space that you are holding for them and nothing they say is right or wrong.
+Try asking them how they are feeling today.